GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-17.md

 -------------------------------------------

-For any particular library dependency chain, the libraries involved need to coordinate the adoption of a new major version of any particular shared library which doesn't rename its package so that consumers can continue using all functionality together.
-(This best practice doesn't apply to adoption of new major versions where the java package was renamed, because the old and new packages can co-exist.)
+For any particular library dependency chain, the libraries involved need to coordinate the adoption of new major versions of any shared dependency that has breaking changes.
+This is necessary to enable consumers to easily use the latest version of all of the functionality together.
+This best practice doesn't apply to adoption of new major versions where the package was renamed, because the old and new packages can co-exist.

 As an example of what happens when this is not followed, imagine a partial adoption of a new major version of a leaf library.
 Start with the following